 minor works that do not involve breaking up or excavating in the highway

 works to comply with either an improvement notice or prohibition notice issued by the Health and Safety Executive under sections 21 or 22 of the Health and Safety at Work Act 1974

 works carried out under regulation 16(3)(b) of the Gas Safety (Installation and Use) Regulations 1998

 works carried out to comply with a programme approved under regulation 13A of the Pipelines Safety Regulations 1996 (SI1996/825, as amended by SI2003/2563)

 works that could not have been identified before the restriction began

-If a Statutory Undertaker (Utility and/or cable company), receives a request for a new customer connection after the period for response to a NRSWA Section 58 or Section 58A notice of restriction, and it is not possible to carry out the necessary works before the restriction comes into force, then an embargo on carrying out those works will apply for 20 working days (date restriction begins plus 19 days) immediately following the completion of the substantial street or road works.
+If a statutory undertaker (utility or cable company), receives a request for a new customer connection after the period for response to a NRSWA Section 58 or Section 58A notice of restriction, and it is not possible to carry out the necessary works before the restriction comes into force, then an embargo on carrying out those works will apply for 20 working days (the date the restriction begins plus 19 days) immediately following the completion of the substantial street or road works.

-Where possible, customers should request services to be installed prior to any major works on the highway.
+Where possible, customers should request services to be installed before any major works on the highway.